 I think there are major development points for trans healthcare here.
 My contribution comes partly from this experience but also a separate set of recent experiences while researching gender-critical feminism and considering my own identity.

-(1) Fertility: it isn't good enough to ask a trans person at the outset of transition if they want to have children, and if they say 'no,' to accept this statement at face value and move on to the next question.
+(1) Fertility: it isn't good enough to ask a trans person at the outset of transition if they want to have children, and if they say 'no,' to accept this statement at face value and move on to the next question, in what literally seems to be a box-ticking exercise.
 I gave my answer because I was ashamed, through internalized transphobia, to say that it's okay for trans people to have families.
 To wait until I'd been on hormones for three years and with my surgery due the following month, before really exploring this issue, is really problematic.
 Am I infertile because I always was, or because I'd been on oestrogen for three years?
 I guess I'll never know.
 What I do know is that I've had the distressing experience of being off hormones for nearly a year, while watching my body re-masculinizing after three years of bodily feminization.
 The opportunity to have surgery, which I wanted, has passed by, and I don't know when the next opportunity will present itself.

 (2) The woman issue: at the beginning of the process of transitioning, it is less useful to tell a patient they are a woman, than to discuss the ways assimilation are likely to occur.
-I'm thinking a lot about GC feminism and its clash with trans activism.
 Point 3 should clarify this.

 (4) Connected to this, I wish we'd talked about the different ways of being a trans woman (or just being trans).
 There are plenty of thoughtfully-constructed ideas within Trans Studies and informally online via social media and blogging/vlogging about what it is to be trans.
 We never looked at Trans Studies, which is admittedly a massive field.
 Because of this absence, there's an implicit understanding that the switch is very much binary, from male to female.
 But of course it doesn't need to be this: trans identity is diverse.
 We have non-binary to talk about too.
 Some trans women do assimilate into female identity but others do not, and of course, there is also detransitioning.
 More time spent on different options I think would be a good idea to help raise awareness.
 Not everyone is suited to a total binary switch.